bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/The parents of security.md

 ---

 "You wanted to see me, Doctor Moretti?"
 [[The Doctor]] swallowed nervously and shuffled forWards.
-"Thank you so much for this [[Opportunity]], my illustrious prince, I am so grateful for this..."
+"Thank you so much for this Opportunity, my illustrious prince, I am so grateful for this..."
 The merchant prince cut the nervous man off before he could finish his sentence.
 "Yes, yes, Doctor.
 I'm illustrious, you're grateful...
 Marvellous.
 Now I'm also very busy, so lets see your proposal, shall we?"
 "Sorry, sorry... my proposal, of course, of course!
 My proposal, yes..." he prattled on as he scrambled for his papers, all the time desperately telling himself not to prattle so as not to annoy [[The Prince]].
 In his haste, he dropped the plans, his hands were shaking so much.
 With a click of the prince's fingers the beautiful cicisbeo swooped down, and snatched the plans from the floor.
 Before he could react she had placed them in her prince's hands.
 The prince unrolled the scrolls and began to study them carefUlly.